1805 Info 5a for John Crompton

 Dwelling: Linden Cottage

-Place: Elloughton Brough
+Place: Elloughton, Brough

 Rooms in dwelling, other than scullery, landing, lobby, closet, bathroom: Seven